Charles Erwin Wilson: Tenure

 Wilson, a folksy, honest, and outspoken man, sometimes got into trouble because of casual remarks.
 In January 1957, for example, he referred to enlistees in the National Guard during the Korean War as "draft dodgers."
 That caused a storm of protest and even brought a rebuke from Eisenhower, who said he thought Wilson had made "a very... unwise statement, without stopping to think what it meant."
 On another occasion, Wilson jokingly referred to the White House as a "dung hill," generating further controversy.

 Wilson indicated his intention to retire from office shortly after the start of the second Eisenhower term and left on October 8, 1957.
 Eisenhower noted when Wilson stepped down that under him, "the strength of our security forces has not only been maintained but has been significantly increased" and that he had managed the Defense Department "in a manner consistent with the requirements of a strong, healthy national economy."

 On October 9, 1957, Eisenhower presented Wilson with the Medal of Freedom.

-Human experimentation
+Regulation of human experimentation

 While serving as Secretary of Defense, Wilson enacted stronger rules against human medical experimentation.
 The 1953 Wilson Memo led the armed services to adopt the Nuremberg Code.
 Patients would have to provide written, informed consent.

 Wilson wrote, "By reason of the basic medical responsibility in connection with the development of defense of all types against atomic, biological and/or chemical warfare agents, Armed Services personnel and/or civilians on duty at installations engaged in such research shall be permitted to actively participate in all phases of the program."

 Jonathan Moreno and Susan Lederer wrote in a 1996 issue of the Kennedy Institute of Ethics Journal that the Wilson Memo remained classified until 1975, limiting its availability to researchers.
 They found the Air Force and Army tried to implement the rules but found spotty compliance in actual Pentagon research.